codecaptainadmin/loopback-connector-dynamodb/README.md

 :warning: You can't specify `aws_access_key_id` and `aws_secret_access_key` directly in your `datasources.json` file.
 This is intentional.
 Putting credentials like that into a file are A Very Bad Thing.
 Quit trying to do that.

+## TODO
+* Handle queries that include an "order" property better.
+Should either throw an error if there is not a rangeKey for the ordered key, or just throw an error entirely.
+Additionally, if there is a rangeKey for the order, it should make sure a query is possible.
+* Handle declaring local and global secondary indexes better.
+The current support is rudimentary.
+* Add better documentation for rudimentary local and global secondary indexes.